How to Know if You are Running Easy Enough on Your Recovery Days

 As a continuation of my series on Running with a Purpose, I want to talk about the importance of easy recovery runs.

-So what is a recovery day?
-How do I know if I am running easy?
+What is a Recovery Run?
+How do I Know if I am Running Easy?

 For some athletes the idea of going slow may seem counterproductive to what they are trying to accomplish; however, all the hard training runs, interval workouts, and long runs are useless if you do not let your body recover from the effort and repair the muscle damage you have done.